 The lack of educational programs for data scientists poses an issue as the Burtch Works Study: Salaries of Data Scientists shows that 91% have at least a Master’s degree and 48% have PhDs.
 Educational experience appears to be necessary for a career in data science, so where should students turn?

 For example, our neighbors at Case Western University offer a Data Analytics Boot Camp where students can learn data analytics concepts in 24 weeks.
 The courses help students learn skills like Python, SQL, Advanced Statistics and Machine Learning.
-The curriculum includes projects that demonstrate mastery of these skills in the student’s portfolios.
+The curriculum includes projects that demonstrate mastery of data science skills in the student’s portfolios.

 Due to the lack of educational opportunities, many corporations, including some of our clients, have began to offer opportunities for their internal employees to gain experience and shape their continued education in data science.
 These programs allow internal employees to learn tangible skills in order to attain a coveted position in data science.
 For instance, an accountant at Deloitte could challenge themselves to carve out a career path in data science through internal offerings and career development.